-When planning store demos for your product, it’s always beneficial to plan ahead.
-If you have a schedule of the samplings over the course of 3 months, then the event staffing agency is able to put together a core team of certified staff to rotate shifts throughout this time.
-This will ensure the staff feel comfortable, are familiar with the product, and are confident describing the product to a potential consumer.
+When planning store demos for your product samples, it’s always beneficial to plan ahead.
+If you have a schedule of the product samplings over the course of 3 months, then the event staffing agency is able to put together a core team of certified staff to rotate shifts throughout this time.
+This will ensure the staff feel comfortable, are familiar with the product, and are confident describing the product and distributing samples to a potential consumer.

 Guerrilla Sampling :: Target Your Core Consumer

 Hosting a booth at a trade show can cost thousands and thousands of dollars that your company may not have to shell out for one event.
 This is when guerrilla sampling becomes extremely cost effective.
 In the photo above, Tigris supplied dynamic brand ambassadors to sample Coco Libre, pure organic coconut water.

 Tigris executed a street team promotion outside of the CHFA trade show in Vancouver.
 Our events staff roamed the street outside the Vancouver Convention Centre to distribute Coco Libre’s Pure Organic Coconut Water with show go-ers and the public.
 This saved the cost of being an exhibitor at the CHFA, and the staff were still able to target the same demographic, going inside and outside of the show.
 The Canadian Health Food Association (CHFA) is Canada’s largest trade association dedicated to natural health and organic products – the perfect event for a Coco Libre consumer!